jfahrer/ansible-dev-mac/README.md

 # dev-mac
-This project uses ansible to create a ready-to-code OS X box (tested with El Capitan)!
+This project uses ansible to create a ready-to-code OS X box (tested with Sierra)!

 # Setting up a new machine
 * Install XCode